Budgie (TV series)

 Budgie is a British television series starring pop star Adam Faith which was produced by ITV company London Weekend Television and broadcast on the ITV network between 1971 and 1972.

 The series was created by Keith Waterhouse and Willis Hall.
 The show was produced by Verity Lambert with Rex Firkin as Executive Producer.
 In an interview for the 2006 DVD release, Lambert stated that the series was originally going to be called The Loser but this was rejected by the TV Network.
 The show had two theme songs: the first was "The Loner" by The Milton Hunter Orchestra, and the second was "Nobody's Fool" written by Ray Davies and performed by Cold Turkey.

 Series plot

 The series consisted of a sequence of stories – sometimes spread across two episodes – depicting Budgie's involvement in some hare-brained scheme to make money, usually somewhere on the wrong side of legality, and invariably for the local boss, Mr Endell.
 He often failed in his aim, being continually the victim of circumstance or of the sharper, more experienced underworld operators he tried to emulate.

-The opening credits were particularly iconic: showing Budgie trying to grab large numbers of banknotes blowing in the wind.
+The opening credits showed Budgie trying to grab large numbers of banknotes blowing in the wind.